microsoft/fluentui/packages/react-components/react-spinner/src/stories/Spinner/SpinnerBestPractices.md

 - Use one Spinner at a time.
 - Descriptive verbs are appropriate under a Spinner to help the user understand what's happening.
 Ie: Saving, processing, updating.
 - Use a Spinner when confirming a change has been made or a task is being processed.
+- Add a description to a Spinner when reduced-motion is active

 ### Don't